 Tourism has long been recognised as an important part of the economy in Bahrain.
 Bahrain has a growing tourism industry with several large-scale tourist developments under construction.
 Tourism in Bahrain involves several different types of activities ranging from leisure events, business events and heritage cultural events.
 The tourism industry (hotels and restaurants) contributed 1.5% of real GDP in 2021 and 1.7% of real GDP in 2022.
-For the nine months ended 30 September 2023, the tourism industry contributed to 1.7% of real GDP.
-The tourism industry has been particularly affected by the COVID-19 pandemic.

 Data from the World Travel and Tourism Council ("WTTC") put the direct contribution of the travel and tourism sector to Bahrain's GDP at 4.2% in 2017 and (prior to the outbreak of the COVID-19 pandemic) forecasted it to rise by an average of 4.5% per year during the period 2018-2028.
-The total contribution (including indirect and induced) of travel and tourism to GDP was estimated by the WTTC at 6.1% of GDP in 2021.
+The total contribution (including indirect and induced) of travel and tourism to GDP was estimated by the WTTC at 9.1% of GDP in 2023.
+According to the Union of Arab Chambers, tourism revenues increased by approximately 13% in 2024, as compared to tourism revenues recorded in 2023.